 1 – U-POL Raptor Black Urethane Spray-On Truck Bed Liner

-It’s incredibly easy to apply with the spray gun featuring an adjustable nozzle that helps regulate the amount ejected.
-It will not only protect your truck bed from abrasions and scrapes, the black bed liner also creates a barrier between the truck and the elements, preventing rust, and corrosion.
-Expect it to also have water resistance that keeps the surface of your truck bed protected.
+It’s incredibly easy to apply with the adjustable nozzle that helps regulate the amount ejected.
+It will not only protect your truck bed from abrasions and scrapes, the black bed liner also creates a quality barrier between the truck and the elements, preventing rust, and corrosion.
+The protective coating also provides water resistance that keeps the surface of your truck bed protected.

-Driving on rough ground with the cargo bumping around can be very distracting.
+Driving a pickup truck on rough ground with the cargo bumping around can be very distracting.
 The DIY truck bed liner also helps lessen the vibrations and absorbs the sound.

 It is proven to be very adhesive to the surface and the UV resistant custom coat won’t fade over time.
 You could touch up the bed lining when you find it necessary with the leftover coating.
 Once sprayed it dries rapidly for quick effect.